The History of Packaging

 The industrial revolution brought changes to everyone's way of life.
 It consisted of an age where products began to be produced by machines instead of by hand.
 Many rural residents moved into towns and cities to obtain steady jobs and increased wages.
 The change in the level of production and the increased disposable income encouraged producers to develop durable, dependable, and efficient packaging methods.
 The increased product production resulted in a large rise in demand for:

-Bulk packaging had been around for hundreds of year by that time, but individual packaging was something new.
-A variety of paper making methods were implemented during this time period to fulfill the needs of the demands listed above.
-Initially, most of the food packaging, bags, primary packaging, and in-store packaging options were developed from a paper based material.
+Bulk packaging had been around for hundreds of years by that time, but individual packaging was something new.
+A variety of papermaking methods were implemented during this time period to fulfill the needs of the demands listed above.
+Initially, most of the food packaging, bags, primary packaging, and in-store packaging options were developed from a paper-based material.
 There were some exceptions.
-Glass jars and jugs were an important part in the demand for individual packaging methods.
+Glass jars and jugs were an essential part of the demand for individual packaging methods.
 Many companies developed printing methods to place their brand upon the product packaging.
 This helped users quickly identify the maker of the product.

-No major advancements were made in the packaging industry until the early 1900's.
+No significant advancements were made in the packaging industry until the early 1900s.
 This was when plastics were introduced to the packaging industry.
 The new cellulose plastic changed the packaging industry and dominated the flexible packaging sector for years.
-Polyethylene was produced in the 60's and quickly became a preferred packaging product.
+Polyethylene was produced in the '60s and quickly became a preferred packaging product.

-There have been many changes and new developments since the development of plastics into the packaging industry.
-A large variety of different plastics have have been produced since the first introduction.
+There have been many changes and new developments since the development of plastics in the packaging industry.
+A large variety of different plastics have been produced since the first introduction.
 These plastics have increased the quality of life for people around the globe and continued to advance the packaging industry.
-The plastics have enabled manufacturers and producers to extend the life and better protect products.
+Plastics have enabled manufacturers and producers to extend shelf life and better protect products.

-The large rise and production of plastic packaging materials has increased the demand for more environmentally friendly options.
+The large rise and production of plastic packaging materials have increased the demand for more environmentally friendly options.
 Many materials in the packaging industry now have recycling options.
 Check out our recent blog post about recycling packaging products.
 In recent years there have been large advancements in the development of more environmentally friendly packaging methods.
-Currently many of these methods are not cost effective enough to be commonly used in the market place.
+Currently, many of these methods are not cost-effective enough to be commonly used in the marketplace.
 In time, manufacturers, and producers will shift to packaging that reduced the environmental impact.

 The Future of Packaging